-Barristers, otherwise known as "counsel" represent clients in court, cross-examining witnesses, and arguing the client's case before a judge or, in some cases, a judge and jury, or a panel consisting of a judge and members.
+Barristers, otherwise known as "counsel" represent clients in court and in other tribunals, cross-examining witnesses, and arguing the client's case before a judge or, in some cases, a judge and jury, or a panel consisting of a judge and members.

-Barristers also draft "pleadings".
+Barristers also draft "pleadings" in civil cases.
 Pleadings, sometimes known as "statements of case", set out what each party alleges to be the key facts which entitle it to the legal result it seeks - e.g. payment of money, a declaration of who owns property, or an injunction to prevent unlawful behaviour such as trespass.
-There are rules about what needs to be pleaded and at what level of detail, and generally a party cannot rely at trial on any matter not properly pleaded, so invariably the barrister, who will be representing the client at the trial, drafts the pleadings so as to ensure that all the legal arguments, which they consider ought to be raised at trial to further the client's case, can be.
+There are rules about what needs to be pleaded and at what level of detail, and generally a party cannot rely at the final hearing (trial) on any matter not properly pleaded without special permission, so invariably the barrister, who will be representing the client at the hearing, drafts the pleadings so as to ensure that all the matters which they consider ought to be raised at the hearing to further the client's case, can be.

-Barristers, because of their experience of arguing cases in courts and tribunals, are skilled in providing legal advice, that is advice on what the law is, how it applies to the client's circumstances.
-In a civil matter advice can include what practical steps the client can take to preserve or assert their rights including advice about what a client's chances of success would be if they were to bring a claim to a court or tribunal, or what the chances are of a client's defence being successful if someone else brings a claim against them.
-A barrister's advice can be sought early on before court or tribunal proceedings are contemplated so as to inform the client's approach to resolving the issue which has arisen - perhaps taking a relatively bullish approach if the advice is that, should the matter come to court, the client is very likely to be successful, or taking a more conciliatory approach if the advice is to the contrary.
+Barristers, because of their experience of arguing cases in tribunals, are skilled in providing legal advice, that is advice on what the law is, and how it applies to the client's circumstances.
+In a civil matter advice can include what practical steps the client can take to preserve or assert their rights including advice about what a client's chances of success would be if they were to bring a claim to a tribunal, or what the chances are of a client's defence being successful if someone else brings a claim against them.
+A barrister's advice can be sought early on before proceedings are contemplated so as to inform the client's approach to resolving the issue which has arisen - perhaps taking a relatively firm approach if the advice is that, should the matter come to a tribunal, the client is very likely to be successful, or taking a more flexible approach if the advice is to the contrary.

-Although barristers are all independent of one another, in order to keep overheads low barristers typically share offices (known as "chambers") and staff - clerks - who keep each barrister's diary and negotiate fees.
+Although barristers are all independent of one another, in order to keep overheads low barristers typically share offices (known as "chambers").